 Airbus Helicopters has offices in 7 different locations in China, including a regional customer service centre and logistics platform at Hong Kong airport.
 It is also one of the major shareholders at CGAMEC, a maintenance company based in Shenzhen, just north of Hong Kong, which handles the company’s maintenance, repair and overhaul activities in China.

-A H225 full flight simulator is located within the Airbus Hua-Ou training centre in Beijing, which has trained more than 20,000 people since opening in 1997.
+A H225 full flight simulator is located within the Airbus Hua-Ou training centre in Beijing, which has been established in 1997.

 Selling satellite imagery in China since 1988